How to Find Fantastic AI Papers: Self-Rankings as a Powerful Predictor of Scientific Impact Beyond Peer Review: Introduction

-Given the exhausted supply of qualified reviewers, we explore a vast, yet largely untapped, source of expert assessment: the authors themselves.
-Authors possess an unparalleled understanding of their own work, including its theoretical underpinnings, limitations, and the subtle details that are fundamental to its potential for long-term scientific impact \citep{su2025icml}.
+While the supply of qualified reviewers is strained, far less research has focused on eliciting expert assessment from the authors themselves \citep{aziz2019strategyproof, mattei2020peernomination, srinivasan2021auctions,su2021you,rastogi2022authors}.
+Authors possess an unparalleled understanding of their own work, encompassing its theoretical foundations, limitations, and the subtle details fundamental to its long-term scientific impact.
 This deep insight stands in contrast to the focus of many overburdened reviewers who, under tight deadlines, may prioritize quantifiable gains over a submission's broader scientific implications.
-This is particularly true in AI research, where many reviewers are junior researchers who often focus on improvements in predictive accuracy (such as test accuracy on a benchmark dataset increasing from 91\% to 92\%) and may lack the experience to evaluate a paper's long-term significance \citep{shah2018design}.
+This is particularly true in AI research, where many reviewers are junior researchers who often focus on marginal improvements in predictive accuracy (such as a benchmark test accuracy increasing from 91\% to 92\%) and may lack the experience to evaluate a paper's long-term significance \citep{shah2018design}.

 To empirically test the hypothesis that author insight predicts scientific impact, a primary obstacle is soliciting candid self-assessments, as authors may be inclined to inflate the quality of their work.
-To overcome this, we designed and implemented a large-scale experiment at ICML in 2023, with the approval of the conference organizers.
+One approach is to elicit a self-ranking of submissions from the same author, which is practical as it is common for the same author to submit multiple papers to the same conference in AI research.
+This design elicits comparative rather than absolute judgments, so authors cannot simply claim all their submissions are of the highest quality.
+Under certain conditions, this comparative design incentivizes authors to truthfully report their true rankings \citep{su2021you,su2025you,yan2023isotonic}.
+To empirically quantify the predictive power of authors' self-rankings, we designed and implemented a large-scale experiment at ICML in 2023, with the approval of the conference organizers.
 We asked authors who had submitted multiple papers to rank them according to their perceived quality and significance.
-This design elicits comparative rather than absolute judgments, meaning authors cannot simply claim all their submissions are of the highest quality.
-Under certain conditions, this comparative design incentivizes authors to truthfully report their true rankings \citep{su2025you}.
-The experiment yielded a rich dataset of self-rankings from 1,342 AI researchers, covering 2,592 submissions to ICML 2023, alongside their official review scores and acceptance decisions.
+The experiment yielded a rich dataset of self-rankings from 1,342 AI researchers, encompassing 2,592 submissions to ICML 2023, along with their official review scores and acceptance decisions.